erikaduan/textbook_notes/building_raps_with_r/raps_part_2_9.md

 - The addition of a detailed comment to describe the data set source.
 - Conversion of the original code into a single large function to download the source data set and to clean its column names.
+Note that this seems to go against previous advice to break down functions into small functions that each perform a single task, but it is possible that this final structure is used by packages like `targets`.
 - Removal of the code `str(raw_data)` to check the properties of the cleaned raw data set.